 Death And The DC-3 Plane Wreck In Iceland

-Here’s something I find oddly amusing.
-One of the popular attractions for the ‘Gram chasing visitors to Iceland is a plane wreck out in the middle of nowhere.
+One of the popular attractions for visitors to Iceland just happens to be is a plane wreck out in the middle of nowhere.
 Correction.
 An American plane wreck out in the middle of nowhere.

-What’s out there is a shell remnant of an old plane that crash landed on an insignificant stretch of black sand beach back in the 70’s.
+To be clear, there is a shell remnant of an old plane that crash landed on an insignificant stretch of black sand beach back in the 70’s, and it’s still partially intact.
 The American military scrapped it for engine and everything that was salvageable, donated the fuel to the local search and rescue operation, and just left it there for the farmer who owns the piece of land.

 Most people don’t know this.
 But they do know that Justin Bieber filmed a part of his “I’ll Show You” music video here.